d3/d3-force/README.md

 * [Many-Body](#many-body)
 * [Positioning](#positioning)

 You may also implement your own custom force.
-A force is simply a [function](#_force) that takes the simulation’s current *alpha* value and then modifies nodes’ positions or velocities.
+A force is simply a [function](#_force) that takes the simulation’s current *alpha* and modifies nodes’ positions or velocities.
 Forces may optionally implement [*force*.initialize](#force_initialize) to receive the simulation’s array of nodes.

 <a name="_force" href="#_force">#</a> <i>force</i>(<i>alpha</i>)